Kyooz/Lottie-godot/README.md

 ## API Reference

-Detailed API documentation for the provided nodes and resources is available in `API.md` in this repository.
+Detailed API documentation for the provided nodes and resources is available in this repository.
 It includes the `LottieAnimation` node reference (properties, methods, signals) and usage examples in GDScript.

-See: `API.md` for a complete and up-to-date reference.
+See: **[API.md](API.md)** for a complete and up-to-date reference.

 ## Performance Tips